G3mha/Prisoners-Dilemma/README.md

 - **Diverse data sources**: Include repositories from different domains, sizes, and governance models to reduce selection bias, larger repos does not always mean better.

 - **Context-aware metrics**: Implement qualitative metrics to account for project maturity, scope, and domain-specific contribution patterns.

-### Case Studies

-1. **Linux Kernel Development**: The Linux Foundation's 2024 report showed that over 4,300 developers from 500 companies contributed to the kernel, with unpaid developers contributing to only 8.2% of the development (4).
-This is situation where the algorithm can concentrate development influence on corporate players, that if not carefully balanced, can hinder individual contributions.

-2. **OpenSSL Heartbleed Vulnerability**: Despite securing 66% of web servers, OpenSSL was maintained by two part-time employees prior to the critical Heartbleed bug in 2014.
-Annual donations pre-2014 never exceeded $1 million, and with minimal code contributions.
-It was only after the incident that the Linux Foundation's Core Infrastructure Initiative, addressed the systemic underfunding (5).
-It is a clear example of how algorithms focused solely on feature contributions, without contextual maintenance work or financing informating, can lead to catastrophes affecting billions of users.